Iyed-Rb/Problem-Solving/LeetCode/50 SQL/12-Students and Examinations.md

 ```

 ### Approach 2: Without Subquery
-Students and Subjects Tables Are Enough to generate all Cases via Cross Join.
+Students and Subjects Tables Are Enough to generate all Cases via **Cross Join**.
-For each (student, subject) pair we attach matching Examinations rows.
+For each `(student, subject)` pair we attach matching Examinations rows.
-If there are matching exam rows, the LEFT JOIN produces one output row per matching exam.
+If there are matching exam rows, the LEFT JOIN produces `one output row` per matching exam.
 (so duplicates appear if a student has multiple exam records for the same subject).
-If there are no matches, the join produces a single row with all e.* = NULL.
+If there are no matches, the join produces a single row with all `e.* = NULL`.
 ```sql
 SELECT s.student_id, s.student_name, sub.subject_name,
   COUNT(e.subject_name) AS attended_exams